Sanglorian/orcus/Orcus Rulebook - current.md

 The GM determines who might be surprised.
 If neither side tries to be stealthy, they automatically notice each other.
 Otherwise, the GM compares the Stealth checks of anyone hiding with the passive Perception score of each creature on the opposing side.
 Any character or monster that doesn't notice a threat is surprised at the start of the encounter.

-If you're surprised, you can't move or take an action on your first turn of the combat, and you can't take a reaction until that turn ends.
+If you're surprised, you can't take actions on your first turn of the combat, and you can't take immediate actions until that turn ends.
 A member of a group can be surprised even if the other members aren't.

 ## Initiative